Lupita Nyong'o: Advocacy

-Writing
+Other activities

-Nyong'o made her writing debut with a book titled Sulwe (2019), published by Simon & Schuster Books for Young Readers.
-Sulwe (Luo for "star") is the story of a five-year-old Kenyan girl who has the darkest complexion in her family, for which Nyong'o drew on her own childhood experiences.
-The book became a number-one New York Times Best-Seller.
-Sulwe was selected for the 2020 Illustrator Honor at the Coretta Scott King Awards and won for Outstanding Literary Work – Children at the 2020 NAACP Image Awards.
+In 2019, Nyong'o authored the children's book Sulwe, which was published by Simon & Schuster Books for Young Readers.
+The book tells the story of a young Kenyan girl who has the darkest complexion in her family; the story was influenced by Nyong'o's own childhood experiences.
+Sulwe became a number-one New York Times Best Seller and was selected for the 2020 Illustrator Honor at the Coretta Scott King Awards.
+The book also won the award for Outstanding Literary Work – Children at the 2020 NAACP Image Awards.

+Nyong'o is featured on Ciara's song "Melanin" under the moniker "Troublemaker".
+She has appeared in advertising for the brands Calvin Klein, Lancôme, Miu Miu, and Tiffany & Co.
+(Note: Attributed to multiple references:)